Cleiton080/quiz-api/README.md

 # Quiz API

 I have been learning some technologies now, then I decided to began this simple project where I can practice my programming abilities.
 The endpoint is going to be written using ExpressJS and I am going to be using a relational database, Mysql.
-The Use Case is folowing down.
+The Use Case is follow down.

 ## Use Case